|

 cars, I take them apart.
 I very carefully pop the sides off.
 I pop out the glass by carefully cutting the glue

-joints and cutting the glass into sections, if needed (get a new blade).
+joints and cutting the glass into sections, if needed.
+I always get a new blade at this point.
 The glass gets tossed.
-I make my own

-window glass.
+I make my own window glass.
 I also take the frame box off and the detail piece out.
-I smooth and clean up the wall surfaces
+I smooth and clean up the

-glaze, add some shades and sharpen up what is there.
+cars; just paint, glaze, add some shades and sharpen up what is there.
 All gets painted, but not yet.
 The Rivarossi

 cars get wall overlays, partitions, curtains, furniture, carpeting - the works, like the Soho.